containers/bootc/docs/src/filesystem.md

 ### `/usr/etc`

 The `/usr/etc` tree is generated client side and contains the default container image's view of `/etc`.
-This should generally be considered an internal implmentation detail of bootc/ostree.
+This should generally be considered an internal implementation detail of bootc/ostree.
 Do *not* explicitly put files into this location, it can create undefined behavior.
 There is a check for this in `bootc container lint`.